oduameh/node-course/docs/Instructions/in-sync-quickly.md

 # Mithril

 [Mithril](https://mithril.network/doc/) is a stake-based multi-signature protocol for efficiency and scalability.
-It allows the secure aggregation of cryptographic signatures (in this case, Cardano stake pool operators running mithril signers with agreement on an aggregator).
-For our purposes, this means that a bunch of SPOs running mithril signers all sign and verify regular snapshots.
-The db snapshots themselves are not hosted on chain (that would be unwise), but rather hosted on a fast cloud provider (Google in this case).
-The security and purpose comes from the cryptographic signatures that verify the snapshots.
+It enables the secure aggregation of cryptographic signatures (in this case, Cardano stake pool operators running Mithril signers with agreement on an aggregator).
+For our purposes, this means that multiple SPOs running Mithril signers all sign and verify regular snapshots.
+The DB snapshots themselves are not hosted on-chain (that would be unwise), but rather hosted on a fast cloud provider (Google, in this case).
+The security and purpose come from the cryptographic signatures that verify the snapshots.

 The more stake involved in signing snapshots, the more secure the Mithril protocol is.